aacallanta12/beaver-online-help/docs/Personnel.md

 > + Finally Click Save button to submit the form.
 Clear button is also provided to reset the form back to its original phase.

 ## Employeelist
-+ For you to view the latest Employee List, first navigate the Personnel on the upper middle right and click .. and this will appear.
++ For you to view the latest Employee List, first navigate the Personnel on the upper middle right and click this.
 >
 ![Image](img/employeelist1.png)
 >
-and this will show you..
+This table will appear.
 >
 ![Image](img/employeelist2.png)
 >